Dmytro-Yakovenko/MeetUp/README.md

     }
   ]
 }
-Get details of a Group from an id
-Returns the details of a group specified by its id.
+Get details of a Group from an id  - task -6 - done Returns the details of a group specified by its id.

 Require Authentication: false